CK35/request-tagging-demo/README.md

 mvn clean package
 ```

-After building you can run the application directly (It is assumed that InfluxDB is on localhost see [demo.properties](src/main/resources/demo.properties)):
+After building you can run the application directly (It is assumed that InfluxDB is on localhost see [demo.properties](src/main/resources/demo.properties) and the database "request_data" has been created before):
 ```bash
 java -jar target/request-tagging-demo-1.0.0-SNAPSHOT.jar
 ```